the countries in Africa where niche is active have some of the highest neonatal mortality rates in the world*

-So far 90 midwives and nurses from a variety of different hospital and community settings, some government and some faith based, have completed the formal Neonatal Care Course.
-In addition we have been able to give some training to 70 nursing and midwifery students and also to medical students.
+To date, around 200 midwives and nurses from a variety of different hospital and community settings, some government and some faith based, have completed the formal Neonatal Care Course in Cameroon and around 70 in Liberia.
+In addition we have been able to give some impromptu training to 70 nursing and midwifery students and also to medical students.

-The courses have been taught in English in the North West and South West regions of Cameroon (which are Anglophone).
-Some of the candidates have been French speakers and have been helped by one of our instructors who can also teach in French.
+The courses are taught in English in the North West and South West regions of Cameroon (which are Anglophone) and currently in the capital, Yaounde, because of sociopolitical unrest in the country.
+Some of the candidates In Cameroon have been French speakers and have been helped by one of our instructors who can also teach in French.

 NICHE also has projects in Liberia and Uganda.